-INCLUDES: A day on the water with Onne limited to 15 photographers to ensure individual instruction (boat holds 49 passengers so there is plenty of room to shoot).
-Onne shoots and discusses his shots as he goes along.
-He wanders the boat offering help with your own gear – or his own Canon bodies and lenses.
+INCLUDES: A day on the water with Onne limited to 12 photographers to ensure individual instruction (boat holds 49 passengers so there is plenty of room to spread out and shoot).
+Onne discusses composition and technical camera settings as he shoots and wanders the boat offering help with your own gear.
 He will answer all questions and offer his tips and tricks of the trade!

-Lunch is included.
-Choice of Lobster Roll or Caprese on a baguette plus snacks (fruit, chips, cookies) and drinks (water, soft drinks, beer and wine included).
-We also hold a raffle and have “Swag Bags” of goodies from our photo sponsors like Think Tank, Manfrotto, Canon, Lexar, Onne’s Gallery and more.
+We will provide a boxed lunch of lobster rolls, chips, an apple and cookie for all attendees (riders included).
+The boat will provide water and beer and wine to purchase.
+We will hold a raffle and have “Swag Bags” of goodies from our photo sponsors like Think Tank, Manfrotto, Canon, Lexar, Onne’s Gallery and more.
 We meet at the Gallery at One Bannister’s Wharf a half hour prior to the boat’s departure to have an intro session, go over a few things with Onne and we then walk down to the boat at Bowen’s Wharf together.
-It is a short walk and there is a parking lot adjacent to the gallery.

 WHAT TO BRING: Bring it all!
 Bring every lens you can fit into your bag and many people also rent a lens that they might not have in their arsenal.
 We will be close and far from amazing things to shoot.
-Onne lends his CANON lenses to those with Canon bodies so you can try out his 300mm or an extender or a 17-35 or a 14mm etc. No hard (Pelican type) cases, no tripods, and no flashes needed for the most part.
+No hard (Pelican type) cases, no tripods, and no flashes needed for the most part.
 Bring a rag to wipe salt spray off your lenses – it happens – even though the boat is a fairly dry ride!
-Bring your polarizer if you like and definitely bring as many CF Cards as possible!
-You’ll need them!
+Bring your polarizer if you like and definitely bring a spare CF Card (or three) – you will need them!

-ABILITY/ WHO CAN COME: Anyone with a DSLR camera and a basic understanding of how to use it is welcome.
+ABILITY/ WHO CAN COME: Anyone with a DSLR or mirrorless camera and a basic understanding of how to use it is welcome.
 NO point and shoots.
-We will allow up to 5 “riders” to come along (spouses, kids over 8, friends) but they cannot shoot.
+We will allow up to 2 “riders” to come along (spouses, kids over 12, friends) but they cannot shoot.
 They will have to stay out of the way of everyone with a camera and will have to move around a lot to do so.
 Onne will not spend any time with them.
 We understand sometimes it’s hard to leave your spouse ashore when you get to go have all the fun!
-They will be served the same food and beverage and their discounted rate is $300.
+They will be served the same beverages and their discounted rate is $300.
 If you have a disability or mobility issue, you will be comfortable on the lower deck and will have plenty of good shooting from there.

 PAYMENT and REFUND POLICY: Payment in full is due at time of registration. ($50 OFF for repeat students!) by check, credit card or cash.
 You can choose to apply a gift certificate you might have or purchase one for someone for the whole or partial amount.
 IF you need to cancel – we will refund your deposit if it is at least 30 days prior to the event.
 If you cancel inside of 30 days we will issue you a CREDIT to use towards another workshop.